Disallowance and reservation in Canada: Disallowance

-Disallowance is the decision by a viceregal representative of the Crown to veto an act of the Parliament of Canada, or a provincial legislature, and the act ceases to operate as law.
-The authority to disallow an act of the federal Parliament was set out in section 56 of the Constitution Act, 1867, and was held by the Crown in council.
-As part of the development of the modern Commonwealth of Nations reforms from 1926 to 1931 recognized that constitutional convention dictated that the government of the United Kingdom was not capable of utilizing disallowance without the approval of the Canadian federal cabinet.
+Disallowance is the decision by a viceregal representative of the Crown to veto an act of the Parliament of Canada, or a provincial or territorial legislature, and the act ceases in legal effect upon disallowance.
+The authority to disallow an act of the federal Parliament is set out in section 56 of the Constitution Act, 1867, and was held by the Crown-in-Council.
+As part of the development of the modern Commonwealth of Nations, reforms from 1926 to 1931 recognized that constitutional convention dictated that the government of the United Kingdom was not capable of utilizing disallowance without the approval of the federal Cabinet.

-Section 56: Where the Governor General assents to a Bill in the Queen's Name, he shall by the first convenient Opportunity send an authentic Copy of the Act to One of Her Majesty's Principal Secretaries of State, and if the Queen in Council within Two Years after Receipt thereof by the Secretary of State thinks fit to disallow the Act, such Disallowance (with a Certificate of the Secretary of State of the Day on which the Act was received by him) being signified by the Governor General, by Speech or Message to each of the Houses of the Parliament or by Proclamation, shall annul the Act from and after the Day of such Signification.
+Section 56: Where the Governor-General assents to a Bill in the Queen's Name, he shall by the first convenient Opportunity send an authentic Copy of the Act to One of Her Majesty's Principal Secretaries of State, and if the Queen-in-Council within Two Years after Receipt thereof by the Secretary of State thinks fit to disallow the Act, such Disallowance (with a Certificate of the Secretary of State of the Day on which the Act was received by him) being signified by the Governor General, by Speech or Message to each of the Houses of the Parliament or by Proclamation, shall annul the Act from and after the Day of such Signification.

-The authority to disallow an act of a provincial legislature is set out in section 90 of the Constitution Act, 1867 and held by the governor general acting on the advice of the Canadian federal cabinet (e.g., governor general in council).
-The decision to disallow a provincial act must be made within one year of the governor general's receipt of the act from the lieutenant governor.
+The authority to disallow an act of a provincial legislature is set out in section 90 of the Constitution Act, 1867 and held by the Governor-General acting on the advice of the federal Cabinet (e.g., Governor-General-in-Council).
+The decision to disallow a provincial act must be made within one year of the Governor-General's receipt of the act from the lieutenant governor.
+In the territories the enabling acts establishing the territory extend this power to the requisite territory on the same terms as in the provinces.

-Section 90: The following Provisions of this Act respecting the Parliament of Canada, namely, — the Provisions relating to Appropriation and Tax Bills, the Recommendation of Money Votes, the Assent to Bills, the Disallowance of Acts, and the Signification of Pleasure on Bills reserved, — shall extend and apply to the Legislatures of the several Provinces as if those Provisions were here re-enacted and made applicable in Terms to the respective Provinces and the Legislatures thereof, with the Substitution of the Lieutenant Governor of the Province for the Governor General, of the Governor General for the Queen and for a Secretary of State, of One Year for Two Years, and of the Province for Canada.
+Section 90: The following Provisions of this Act respecting the Parliament of Canada, namely, — the Provisions relating to Appropriation and Tax Bills, the Recommendation of Money Votes, the Assent to Bills, the Disallowance of Acts, and the Signification of Pleasure on Bills reserved, — shall extend and apply to the Legislatures of the several Provinces as if those Provisions were here re-enacted and made applicable in Terms to the respective Provinces and the Legislatures thereof, with the Substitution of the Lieutenant Governor of the Province for the Governor-General, of the Governor-General for the Queen and for a Secretary of State, of One Year for Two Years, and of the Province for Canada.

 The power of disallowance is not retroactive, so any action lawfully done under an act's terms before the act has been disallowed remains legal.
-This principle was outlined in the Judicial Committee of the Privy Council decision in Wilson v.
+This principle is outlined in the Judicial Committee of the Privy Council decision in Wilson v.
 Esquimalt and Nanaimo Railway Co. following Sir Robert Borden's disallowance of an amendment to the Vancouver Island Settler's Rights Act passed by the British Columbia Legislature.